Ioannis-Garmpidis/Witch_Kirki_NoSQL/README.md

-# Witch_Kirki_NoSQL
-02:16Claude responded: NoSQL database implementation for a pet shop e-commerce platform using MongoDB.NoSQL database implementation for a pet shop e-commerce platform using MongoDB.
+NoSQL database implementation for a pet shop e-commerce platform using MongoDB.NoSQL database implementation for a pet shop e-commerce platform using MongoDB.
 Includes schema validation, CRUD operations, indexes, aggregation pipelines and a recommendation engine.